If you are new to jPlayer, check out the Quick Start Guide.

 In some cases, the jPlayer div can be placed at the top level of the <body> to help avoid effects on the page corrupting jPlayer's operation.
 This applies to an audio player that does not use the poster feature of jPlayer.

-Note that the most important option is the ready event handler, which is a function defining the actions to perform once jPlayer is ready for use.
+event handler, which is a function defining the actions to perform once jPlayer is ready for use.

-Attempting to issue commands to jPlayer before the ready event occurs will result in jPlayer raising error events if the Flash fallback is used and commands will be ignored.
+event occurs will result in jPlayer raising error events if the Flash fallback is used and commands will be ignored.

-Options that may be changed using the jPlayer("option", key, value) method after instancing jPlayer, are indicated by the † symbol.
+Options that may be changed using the jPlayer("option", key, value)

 Event handlers that may be created through the jPlayer constructor options, are not really options.
 They are event handlers bound to the jPlayer element, with the ".jPlayer" jQuery event namespace, and are included in the options as an easy way to bind a handler to an event.
 Event handlers that are listed here in the options are indicated by the ‡ symbol.